-The personal injury attorneys of Maginnis Law, PLLC can help you fight the insurance company’s claims of contributory negligence.
+The personal injury attorneys of Maginnis Howard can help you fight the insurance company’s claims of contributory negligence.
 We are familiar with the exceptions to the rule and are happy to discuss them with you during your free personal injury consultation.
 The lawyers of Maginnis Law, PLLC accept all personal injury cases, including car accident, slip and fall, and wrongful death cases, on a contingency basis.
 You pay no attorneys’ fees until you recover for your injuries.

-The lawyers of Maginnis Law, PLLC accept personal injury cases from Cary, Apex, Clayton, Wake Forest, Morrisville, Chapel Hill, Durham, Raleigh, and the rest of the Triangle area.
-Please contact the firm at 919.480.8526 to speak with a personal injury attorney or submit a new case inquiry by visiting our contact page.
+We accept personal injury cases from Cary, Apex, Clayton, Wake Forest, Morrisville, Chapel Hill, Durham, Raleigh, and the rest of the Triangle area.
+Please contact the firm at (919) 526-0450 to speak with a personal injury attorney or submit a new case inquiry by visiting our contact page.